normandavey/AlphaFold2-IDR-complex-prediction/README.md

 **GCN4 prototypic leucine zipper**
 *Definition:*
 A coiled-coil like dimer of two copies of the same amphipathic helix, held together by several hydrophobic interactions mediated largely by Leu residues.
-Composition: 0 ordered proteins + 2 IDR
+Composition: 0 ordered proteins + 2 IDRs
 PDB:1zik

 *Results:*